Add

 • Webstudio

-• Excellent mastery of generated code → performance.
+• Excellent control over generated code → performance.

 • Ideal if you want to integrate into a monorepo or CI pipeline.

-In summary: for a simple landing, Webflow is faster to learn for a pure designer; Webstudio is very attractive for a product/dev team.
+In short: for a simple landing page, Webflow is faster for a pure designer to get up and running; Webstudio is very attractive for a product / dev team.

-• Webflow is very good up to a certain threshold (collection limitations, items, API).
+• Webflow is very good up to a certain threshold (collection, item, and API limits).

-• Beyond that (big media, very advanced SEO), many stacks opt for a headless CMS + custom front → natural terrain for Webstudio.
+• Beyond that (large media, very advanced SEO), many stacks opt for a headless CMS + custom front end → a natural fit for Webstudio.

-For classic editorial projects, create a blog on Webflow remains a very effective solution thanks to its native CMS, as long as you stay within reasonable volumes.
+For standard editorial projects, building a blog on Webflow remains a very effective solution thanks to its native CMS, as long as you stay within reasonable volumes.

 • Webflow e-commerce

-• Functional limitations compared to a Shopify, but sufficient for many simple catalogs.
+• Functional limits compared with Shopify, but enough for many simple catalogs.

-The module Webflow e-commerce is perfect for simple to medium-sized stores, with a strong branding challenge and an autonomous marketing team.
+The Webflow e-commerce module is a perfect fit for simple to mid-sized stores, with strong branding needs and an autonomous marketing team.

 • Webstudio

-• No native e-commerce module as complete (yet).
+• No native e-commerce module this complete yet.

 • It relies on integrations: Snipcart, Lemon Squeezy, Stripe Checkout, etc.